ESP32-COOP/ESP32-COOP-DOC/README.md

 - the time
 - the closeing door condition
 - the opening door condition
 - the current door settings

+### light sensor
+make out of 4 bytes

+### time
+make out of 9 bytes 8 to repsrente UNIX time and 1 to rpresente the UTC offset

 ### Idea :
 #### Light data